This post may contain affiliate links. Please read my disclosure policy.

 The nuance that the fish sauce gives with this is amazing.
 All topped with the fresh chopped basil and slight crunch of the water chestnuts and shrimp makes this a great, light and healthy meal.
 Enjoy!

-- Heat the 3 cups of chicken stock in a stock pot.
+- Heat 3 cups of chicken stock in a stock pot over medium heat.

 - With the side of your knife smash the bulb ends of the lemon grass.
 Trim the top ends off and chop each stalk in half.
+(See Note 1).
 Trim the stem off the jalapeño and slice lengthwise down the middle.
 Add to the simmering stock for 15 minutes.
+Remove and discard.

 - Next add the coconut milk, chunky peanut butter, Sambal Oelek Chili Paste and fish sauce.
-Stir to incorporate with a whisk.
+Stir to incorporate.

 - Crack the crab legs open and remove the crab meat.
 Do a quick chop for bite size pieces and set aside.